abberdeen/circuitid-csharp/docs/VirtualExtensionsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new VirtualExtensionsApi(Configuration.Default);
-            var virtualextensions = new Virtualextensions(); // Virtualextensions | The JSON object that will be posted to the REST API endpoint.
+            var virtualextensionsCreateOrPatch = new VirtualextensionsCreateOrPatch(); // VirtualextensionsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetVirtualExtension200Response result = apiInstance.CreateVirtualExtension(virtualextensions);
+                GetVirtualExtension200Response result = apiInstance.CreateVirtualExtension(virtualextensionsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)